 The portfolio is used as an ongoing assessment tool and a record of learning that documents a single child's development over the school year.
-In Pre-Nursery - Grade 6, the digital platform Seesaw is used to create digital portfolios.
+In Pre-Nursery - Grade 6, the digital platform Toddle is used to house digital work samples.
 Students and teachers select items of work that provide evidence of the learning process.
 All portfolios must meet the APIS Portfolio Requirements which outline the types and quality of work that must be included and provides more detail for teachers about the function of portfolios in our school.